-Port Pin Alternate Functions P1.0 T2 (external count input to Timer/Counter 2), clock-out P1.1 T2EX (Timer/Counter 2 capture/reload trigger and direction control)
+Port Pin Alternate Functions

+P1.0 T2 (external count input to Timer/Counter 2), clock-out

+P1.1 T2EX (Timer/Counter 2 capture/reload trigger and direction control)

+P1.5 MOSI (used for In-System Programming)

+P1.6 MISO (used for In-System Programming)

+P1.7 SCK (used for In-System Programming)

-Port 2 is an 8-bit bi-directional I/O port with internal pull-ups.
+Port 2 is an 8-bit bidirectional I/O port with internal pull-ups.
 The Port 2 output buffers can sink/source four TTL inputs.
 When 1s are written to Port 2 pins, they are pulled high by the internal pull-ups and can be used as inputs.
-As inputs, Port 2 pins that are externally being pulled low will source current (I{IL}) because of the internal pull-ups.
+As inputs, Port 2 pins that are externally being pulled low will source current ( $I{II}$ ) because of the internal pull-ups.